OptiMaL-PSE-Lab/MolPrice/README.md

 1. SECFP fingerprint (with or w/o 2D features)
 2. Morgan Fingerprint (with or w/o 2D features)

-Once the model is downloaded, place in **./models** directory. \n These models take about 1.3 ms per molecule.
+Once the model is downloaded, place in **./models** directory.
+<br>These models take about 1.3 ms per molecule.

 ## Predicting Molecular Prices
 One can run the code per molecule or using batch prediction.
 In case of batch prediction, please first save all molecules in a .csv file.